zylx0532/pasztor.at/terms.md

 pasztor.at (The Website) for viewing on your computer or handheld device, or printing for your personal, non-commercial use, and for your personal educational use.

 **Unless otherwise indicated, you may not, without prior written permission from The Author, publicly demonstrate, or otherwise publicly use, the contents of The Website, including creating course materials from it.**

-You may, however, link to the The Website from your course page.

 The Website contains Articles, which may contain Program Code as demonstration.
 Permission hereby also granted free of charge to deal with any Program Code contained in Articles and blog posts